degica/komoju-woocommerce/README.md

 Click the Enable/Disable Box to enable this gateway.

 Enter your Komoju API credentials in this configuration page.
 Those data to set here are the ones defined in your Komoju dashboard.
+Ignore the "Webhook Secret Token" for now, as it will be filled out after your Komoju account has been configured.
 Make sure they match.
-Always start the configuration by enabling the sandbox mode and do a few tests before going live.
+Always start the configuration by using the test mode secret key and do a few tests before going live.

 To enable Debug click the 'Enable logging' box.

-Click Save Changes and the plugin is now ready to be tested.
+### Configuring your Komoju account

+To ensure that the WooCommerce plugin works correctly you will need to set up a webhook from your Komoju dashboard to the wordpress instance.
+To do this you will need to go to your [Webhook page on the Komoju dashboard](https://komoju.com/admin/webhooks) and click "New Webhook".
+If you don't know what the webhook URL should be you can check the admin page for this plugin on your wordpress instance to see the default address.
+The secret can be anything you want (as long as you remember it), but you must make sure the following events are ticked:

+- payment.authorized
+- payment.captured
+- payment.expired
+- payment.cancelled
+- payment.refunded
+- payment.failed

+Ensure that the "Active" checkbox is also ticked and then click "Create Webhook".

+Go back to your Wordpress instance and set the "Webhook Secret Token" value on the Komoju Woocommerce plugin to be the same as the secret set for the webhook.

 ## Frequently asked questions

-### What versions of WooCommerce is this compatable with?
+### What versions of WooCommerce is this compatible with?

-At the moment, this plugin has been tested and is known to work up to version 2.4.12.
+At the moment, this plugin has been tested and is known to work up to version 4.0.1.
 If you are using a later version, please contact us regarding this.

 ### Where can I get more information?